Parallaxer/Parallaxer/README.md

 ## Overview

-Parallaxer is a declarative framework for establishing relationships between changing values in your application; use it to build delightful animations or tight controller interactions.
+Parallaxer is a declarative framework for establishing relationships between changing values in your application; use it to build delightful animations and tight controller interactions.

-### Examples of parallax
+### Examples uses of Parallaxer

 - Slow moving backdrops in a side scrolling video game.
 - Hour, minute and second hands on an analog watch.